smallstep/step-sds/README.md

 docker-compose up
 ```

-Once everything is running we can configure our environment to do some tests,
+Once everything is running we can configure our environment to allow exploration:
-first we'll need to add the following entries in our `/etc/hosts`.
+First, we'll need to add the following entries in our `/etc/hosts` file.

 ```
 127.0.0.1       ca.smallstep.com